OctopusDeploy/docs/docs/deploying-applications/variables/scoping-variables.md

 | DBConnectionString | Server=SQL-PROD;Database=... | Production |

 During deployment, Octopus will try to select the most specifically scoped variable that applies.
-For example, when deploying to Production, the *LogLevel*property would be *Warn*.
-But to any other environment, it would fall back to the less-specific variable and have a value of *Info*instead.
+For example, when deploying to Production, theÂ *LogLevel*property would beÂ *Warn*.
+But to any other environment, it would fall back to the less-specific variable and have a value ofÂ *Info*instead.

 ## Assigning scopes